nooarche/reflective-ethical-engine-/README.md

 ### 🚧 Name Disclosure (Respectfully Pending)

-This project is currently referred to internally as the “Hofstadter Engine” in tribute to the work of Professor Douglas Hofstadter.
+This project is currently referred to internally as the "Hofstadter Engine" in tribute to the work of Professor Douglas Hofstadter.
 This name is a placeholder and used with admiration and caution.
 The author has reached out to Professor Hofstadter for reflection and permission.
 If he prefers another form or wishes to dissociate from the name, this project will respectfully adopt a new title.

 ---